 This new Section replaced the old law on public indecency set out in Section 18 of the Criminal Law Amendment Act 1935 which stated: “Every person who shall commit, at or near and in sight of any place along which the public habitually pass as of right or by permission, any act in such a way as to offend modesty or cause scandal or injure the morals of the community shall be guilty of an offence…” This Section was declared to be unconstitutional by the High Court in 2014 and is now null and void.

-The new law, which is similar to the law on public nudity in the UK, states that for an offence to be committed the person exposing him/herself must intend to cause fear, distress or alarm to another person.
+The new law, which is similar to the law on public nudity England and Wales, states that for an offence to be committed the person exposing him/herself must intend to cause fear, distress or alarm to another person.
 In other words being naked in itself is not illegal under this law.
-It is our opinion that this law, in effect, enables the provision of official public naturist facilities at suitable beaches and bathing areas and that erecting signs such as “Beyond this point you may encounter nude bathers” will ensure that non naturist members of the public will not suffer fear, distrss or alarm.
+Although the new law has not yet been tested in the Courts, it is our opinion that this law, in effect, legalises naturism and protects genuine naturists from any threat of prosecution as a result of being naked in a public place.
+We strongly encourage all naturists to use discretion and common sense when practising naturism.

-The reply by the Department of Justice and Law Reform to our submission on the law concerning public nudity is here – note that the reference in the Department’ s letter to Section 39 of the Bill refers to Section 46 of the Act.
+The reply by the Department of Justice and Law Reform to our submission on the law concerning public nudity is here – note that the reference in the Department’ s letter to Section 39 of the original Bill refers to Section 45 of the Act.

 In addition to the enactment of the 2017 Act the comments of Mr Justice Richard Humphreys in the High Court on 18th May 2016 are also very relevant.
 He said that “…..[people] merely exposing themselves in a public place does not constitute an offence.
 There were many counter examples where to do so is manifestly not indecent.
 These “life affirming activities” include use of certain bathing places, discreet skinny dipping, certain saunas, exposure for the purposes of theatre, avant-garde performance art, discreet artistic photography and so on”.